Constraints on axion-like dark matter from a SERF comagnetometer: Results

 We operate the detector in the SERF regime, for which relaxation by spin-exchange collisions between alkali-metal pairs and also by spin-destruction collisions is highly suppressed~\cite{happer1977effect,happer1973spin,katz2013nonlinear,Berrebi2022,Dikopoltsev2022}.
 This regime is realized by using an elevated potassium density for which the EPR frequencies we consider are much slower than the rapid rate of spin-exchange collisions $R_{\mathrm{SE}}\approx 5\times10^5\,\textrm{s}^{-1}$.
-It allows us to use a large number of potassium atoms $N_{\textrm{K}}\approx5\times10^{14}$ to increase the apparatus sensitivity, yet maintain a low decoherence rate; e.g.~at $\omega_{\textrm{K}}=10$ kHz, the measured magnetic decoherence rate\footnote{This is the total decoherence rate including power broadening by continuous optical-pumping, residual spin-exchange relaxation and other relaxation processes.} is $\Gamma_{\textrm{K}}=770$ Hz, about three orders of magnitudes smaller than $R_{\mathrm{SE}}$.
-The sensitivity of the apparatus to magnetic or anomalous fields oscillating near the EPR resonance is better than $\sim2\,\text{ fT/}\sqrt{\text{Hz}}$, but at most search frequencies, the sensitivity to anomalous fields is dominated by a magnetic-field noise floor of about $10\,\text{ fT/}\sqrt{\text{Hz}}$ (see Methods).
+It allows us to use a large number of potassium atoms $N_{\textrm{K}}\approx5\times10^{14}$ to increase the apparatus sensitivity, yet maintain a low decoherence rate; e.g.~at $f_{\textrm{K}}=10$ kHz, the measured magnetic decoherence rate ({which is the total decoherence rate including power broadening by continuous optical-pumping, residual spin-exchange relaxation and other relaxation processes}) is $\Gamma_{\textrm{K}}=770$ Hz, about three orders of magnitudes smaller than $R_{\mathrm{SE}}$.
+The sensitivity of the apparatus to magnetic or anomalous fields oscillating near the EPR resonance is { $\sim {(1-3)\,\text{ fT/}\sqrt{\text{Hz}}}$} between $2-32$~kHz, but at most search frequencies, the sensitivity to anomalous fields is dominated by a magnetic-field noise floor which is below {$9\,\text{ fT/}\sqrt{\text{Hz}}$ } (see Methods { and SI}). {Below $2$~kHz, a reduced magnetic sensitivity and the lack of near resonant magnetic measurements hinder the decomposition of the noise to its magnetic and non-magnetic contributions (see Methods and SI).}